Some advice for students. Updated for 2025.

 No!
 Most of my coworkers at every engineering job that I have had did not start programming till college.
 Some did coding bootcamps or career transitions.

 Computer science is a very accessible field in that so much knowledge is available online.
 And LLMs like ChatGPT have made this even more approachable.
+Credentialism matters much less in this field than others.

 You can build a whole full-stack app in a summer from scratch with no programming knowledge.

-isnât the job market terrible right now? (in 2024)
+isn’t the job market terrible right now? (in 2025)

-Maybe you worked hard to become top of your class.
-Maybe you didnât come from as good of a high school compared to your college peers.
+Maybe you worked your way to top of your class.
+Maybe you didn’t come from as good of a high school compared to your college peers.
 Maybe you got really good at a sport or hobby.
 Maybe you overcame difficult academic and familial hardships.
 Maybe you clinched that A in a class where many others did not.

 what if i never get an internship?